aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 1. Login with demo credentials
 2. The demo account is pre-verified and approved
 3. To test delivery acceptance:
-   - Tap "Go Online" on home screen
+   - Tap "Home" tab on home screen
-   - Available deliveries will appear on map
+   - Available deliveries/packages will appear
-   - Tap any delivery to view details
+   - Tap any delivery/package to view details
    - Accept delivery to start

 4. Earnings & Payout Testing:
-   - View earnings in "Earnings" tab
+   - View Wallet in "Profile" tab
    - Test payout with Stripe test mode
    - Test bank account: Use Stripe test details